 Two travelers submitted fake vaccination cards before flying to Toronto.
-Each was fined nearly $20,000.
+Each was fined nearly $16,000.

-Before two passengers flew from the U.S. to Toronto last month, they submitted required copies of their vaccination cards and negative coronavirus test results to a portal reviewed by Canadian authorities.
+Before two passengers flew from the United States to Toronto last month, they submitted required copies of their vaccination cards and negative coronavirus test results to a portal reviewed by Canadian authorities.

 But it wasn’t until they arrived in Canada the week of July 18 that officials discovered the documents the pair presented were fraudulent, the Public Health Agency of Canada said in a news release Friday.

-Now, each passenger must pay fines totaling nearly $20,000 for submitting unlawful documentation and failing to comply with quarantine and testing requirements.
+Now, each passenger must pay fines totaling nearly $16,000 (about $20,000 Canadian) for submitting “false documentation” and failing to comply with quarantine and testing requirements.

-“The Government of Canada will continue to investigate incidents reported and will not hesitate to take enforcement action where it is warranted to protect the health of Canadians from the further spread of covid-19 and its variants of concern,” the agency said in a statement.
+“The Government of Canada will continue to investigate incidents reported and will not hesitate to take enforcement action where it is warranted to protect the health of Canadians from the further spread of covid-19 and its variants of concern,” according to an agency statement.

 Authorities did not identify the pair nor provide additional information about their travel itinerary.
-A spokesperson with the agency did not immediately respond to a phone message from The Washington Post late Sunday.

-Both travelers were Canadian citizens, the country’s health agency told Newsweek in an email.
+Both travelers were Canadian citizens, the country’s health agency told The Washington Post in an email.

 Canada reported 907 new cases of the coronavirus on July 30, according to data from Canada’s public health agency.
-That same day, the U.S. reported 102,975 new cases, according to data compiled by The Post’s coronavirus tracker.
+That same day, the United States reported 102,975 new cases, according to data compiled by The Post’s coronavirus tracker.

-In Canada, airline passengers who are not fully vaccinated must spend three nights upon arrival at a hotel approved by the government and submit proof of a 14-day quarantine plan, even if they have tested negative for the coronavirus or have already recovered from the illness.
+In Canada, airline passengers who are not fully vaccinated against the coronavirus must spend three nights upon arrival at a hotel approved by the government and submit proof of a 14-day quarantine plan, even if they have tested negative for the coronavirus or have already recovered from the illness.
 They must also submit proof of a negative coronavirus test taken at least 72 hours before their flight.
 Upon arrival, passengers must get a second coronavirus test and collect a kit containing a test they must take on Day 8 of their quarantine.

 Last month, Canadian health authorities announced that fully vaccinated air travelers can be exempted from the hotel requirement if they submit proof of vaccination and a negative coronavirus test result to ArriveCAN, the government’s electronic portal.
 They must still be tested upon entry and submit a quarantine plan in case they are not approved for the exemption.